methodgames/methodgames.github.io/roleplay.md

 - Keep an eye on the Discord for more details!

 #### Gameplay:
-- The purge is vanilla gameplay and begins the Tuesday before wipe at 7 PM Eastern.
+- The purge is a two day event.
+The first day will be a PVP only event that begins on the Tuesday before wipe at 7 PM eastern.
+The second day of purge will be vanilla gameplay and will begin the Wednesday before wipe at 7 PM Eastern.
     - Vanilla gameplay does not mean our server values do not hold true. **<u>Be respectful to each other.</u>** Excessive toxicity may result in various consequences such as a mute or ban.
 - There is a max roam / raiding size of 4 members per team (**as indicated by team UI**) at once.
 This 4-member limit does not apply to players defending their base.
     - Team UI changes will be monitored closely and deliberate attempts to circumvent this may result in exclusion from further participation in the ongoing or future purge events.